-- A. Employees shall retain all pension rights under the Ordinances of the City of Jersey City and the laws of the State of New Jersey. - B. Members of the bargaining unit who retire on a currently paid or deferred pension under the Employees' Retirement System of Jersey City (ERS) or the Public Employees' Retirement System (PERS) shall receive a mandatory lump sum cash payment in lieu of time off for unused vacation time, unused sick time and unused personal time in accordance with the conditions set forth below. - 1.
-Beginning on the date of execution of this Agreement, sick leave payment shall be calculated at eighty (80%) percent of all unused sick leave except as set forth below: - (a) Employees hired by the City into this bargaining Unit on or after April 13, 1992 shall be entitled to a maximum of eighty (80%) percent of thirty (30) sick days, provided that any employee demoted or transferred from other City bargaining units on or after April 13, 1992 who at the time of such demotion or transfer was in the employ of the City in another bargaining unit shall suffer no loss in the level of terminal leave benefits enjoyed by him or her and paid by the City prior to becoming a member of this bargaining unit. - 2.
-In the event an employee suffers a bona fide long term illness and has attained ten (10) years of service in the employ of the City prior to incurring such illness, he may apply to a review committee to restore up to thirty (30) days of sick leave used thereby, if the illness takes place within the two (2) years immediately prior to retirement.
+- A. Employees shall retain all pension rights under the Ordinances of the City of Jersey City and the laws of the State of New Jersey. - B. Members of the bargaining unit who retire on a currently paid, or deferred, pension under the Employees' Retirement System of Jersey City (ERS) or the Public Employees' Retirement System (PERS), shall receive a mandatory lump sum cash payment In lieu of time off for unused vacation time, unused sick time and unused personal time, in accordance with the conditions set forth below. - 1.
+Beginning on the date of execution of this Agreement, sick leave payment shall be calculated at eighty (80%) percent of all unused sick leave. - 2.
+In the event an employee suffers a bona fide long term illness and has attained ten (10) years of service in the employ of the City prior to incurring such illness, he may apply to the review committee to restore up to thirty (30) days of sick leave used thereby, if the illness takes place within the two (2) years immediately prior to retirement.
 The Committee shall consist of one (1) representative of the Union and one (1) representative of the City.
 The Committee shall consider the length and merit of service in reaching a decision.
-If the committee members cannot agree, an arbitrator will be selected pursuant to the contractual grievance procedure set forth herein. and his decision shall be binding.
-Long term "bona fide" illness shall mean only those illnesses or injuries that result in use of forty-five (45) consecutive sick days.
+If the committee members cannot agree, an arbitrator will be selected pursuant to the contractual grievance procedure set forth herein, and his decision shall be binding.
+Long term "bona fide" illness shall mean only those illnesses or injuries that result in use of forty-five (45) consecutive sick days. - C. In the event an employee eligible for retirement dies prior to such retirement, terminal leave benefits as set forth above shall be paid to the estate of the employee.
+The phrase "eligible for retirement" means only those employees who have attained ten (10) or more years of credited service in either the ERS or PERS pension systems. - D. In the event of death, all unused sick time, for the year of death only shall be prorated, inclusive through the month of death, and shall be paid to the estate for an employee not eligible for retirement.

-- C. In the event an employee eligible for retirement dies prior to such retirement, terminal leave benefits as set forth above shall be paid to the estate of the employee. - D. In the event of death, all unused sick time, for the year of death only, shall be prorated, inclusive through the month of death, and shall be paid to the estate for an employee not eligible for retirement. - E. All vacation time not granted an employee shall be paid to the estate in the event of his death, to include vacation time for the year of his death.
+E. All vacation time not granted an employee shall be paid to the estate in the event of his death, to include vacation time for the year of his death.